Cloud computing: Security and privacy

 There is the problem of legal ownership of the data (If a user stores some data in the cloud, can the cloud provider profit from it?).
 Many Terms of Service agreements are silent on the question of ownership.
 Physical control of the computer equipment (private cloud) is more secure than having the equipment off-site and under someone else's control (public cloud).
 This delivers great incentive to public cloud computing service providers to prioritize building and maintaining strong management of secure services.
 Some small businesses that do not have expertise in IT security could find that it is more secure for them to use a public cloud.
 There is the risk that end users do not understand the issues involved when signing on to a cloud service (persons sometimes do not read the many pages of the terms of service agreement, and just click "Accept" without reading).
 This is important now that cloud computing is common and required for some services to work, for example for an intelligent personal assistant (Apple's Siri or Google Assistant).
 Fundamentally, private cloud is seen as more secure with higher levels of control for the owner, however public cloud is seen to be more flexible and requires less time and money investment from the user.

 The attacks that can be made on cloud computing systems include man-in-the middle attacks, phishing attacks, authentication attacks, and malware attacks.
 One of the largest threats is considered to be malware attacks, such as Trojan horses.
 Recent research conducted in 2022 has revealed that the Trojan horse injection method is a serious problem with harmful impacts on cloud computing systems.

+Extraterritorial data access

+The CLOUD Act allows United States authorities to request data from cloud providers, and courts can impose nondisclosure requirements preventing providers from notifying affected users.
+This framework is in legal tension with Article 48 of the European General Data Protection Regulation (GDPR), which restricts the transfer of personal data in response to foreign court or administrative orders unless based on an international agreement.
+As a result, cloud service providers operating in both Europe and the U.S. may face competing legal obligations.

+According to Laura K. Donohue writing for the Harvard Journal of Law and Public Policy, cloud service providers also fall within the broader category of service providers subject to Section 702 of the Foreign Intelligence Surveillance Act (FISA), which has had documented effects on cloud providers and their customers.